benedekrozemberczki/karateclub/README.md

 * **[Graph2Vec](https://karateclub.readthedocs.io/en/latest/modules/root.html#karateclub.graph_embedding.graph2vec.Graph2Vec)** from Narayanan *et al.*: [Graph2Vec: Learning Distributed Representations of Graphs](https://arxiv.org/abs/1707.05005) (MLGWorkshop 2017)

-Head over to our [documentation](https://karateclub.readthedocs.io) to find out more about installation and data handling, a full list of implemented methods, and datasets.
-For a quick start, check out our [examples](https://github.com/benedekrozemberczki/karateclub/tree/master/examples.py).
+<p align="justify">Head over to our [documentation](https://karateclub.readthedocs.io) to find out more about installation and data handling, a full list of implemented methods, and datasets.
+For a quick start, check out our [examples](https://github.com/benedekrozemberczki/karateclub/tree/master/examples.py).</p>

 If you notice anything unexpected, please open an [issue](https://github.com/benedekrozemberczki/karateclub/issues) and let us know.
 If you are missing a specific method, feel free to open a [feature request](https://github.com/benedekrozemberczki/karateclub/issues).